dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 A unique tag is generated for each library based on its path and filename.
 Naming libraries overrides their intrinsic URI, which can actually make it harder for tools to physically find the main library file you're referring to.

-To indicate a specific library, the preferred, modern syntax is to use a URI string that points directly to the library file.

 ### DO use strings in `part of` directives.